 1. What are the best crypto wallets for beginners in 2025?

-For beginners, wallets like ZenGo and Trust Wallet provide intuitive interfaces and user-friendly features, making them excellent starting points among the top crypto wallets.
+For beginners, I’d suggest going for wallets like ZenGo and Trust Wallet that provide intuitive interfaces and user-friendly features, making them excellent starting points among the top crypto wallets.

 2. Are hardware wallets safer than software wallets?